JoseffJ/Prework-Study-Guide/README.md

 ## Description

+Provide a short description explaining the what, why, and how of your project.
+Use the following questions as a guide:

 - For this project I wanted to learn how to use HTML,CSS and JavaScript and further understand what is going on behind the uder interface.
 I built this project ot understand the basics of what coding and designing a website actually is all about.
 This study guide project has all the information I learned throughout the course into one cohesive page.
 I learned it can take multiple languages working together to make a functioning webapage.
 I learned a lot about GitHub and its processes to fully intergrate your work with the internet as a whole.
 I also learned you have to slow down and remeber that every little counts towards fully designing and completeing a porject.

 ## Installation